 Motor Vehicle Accidents

-Over 100 Years Combined Experience Representing Victims of Motor Vehicle Accidents
+Attorneys with Over 100 Years Combined Experience Representing Victims of Motor Vehicle Accidents in Boston

 The lawyers at Breakstone, White & Gluck, P.C., are experienced at handling car and other motor vehicle accident claims and cases in the Boston region.
 We have successfully handled complex cases from the insurance claims level through trial and appeal.

 Determining who was at fault in an auto accident means figuring out who was negligent, and thus responsible for causing the accident.
 Failure to use reasonable care while operating a motor vehicle constitutes negligence.
 A finding of negligence is often based on:

 - Failure to obey traffic signs or signals

 - Driving a car under the influence of drugs and/or alcohol

 - Talking on a cell phone while driving